jmeehan16/sstore-doc/source/bigdawg.rst

 Pulling data from S-Store
 -------------------------

 Data in a table is pulled from S-Store to Postgres for each SQL query that requires the table.
 Currently we support queries that require only one table a time from S-Store for transactional safety.
-The support for pulling multiple tables for one query is in progress.
+The support for pulling multiple tables for one query is not yet provided, but is in progress.

 Pushing/Pulling data via Binanry Format